fonCki/client-server-chat/README.md

 # Chat System

-This is a 2nd-semester assignment a simple chat system.
+This is a 2nd-semester assignment.
+A simple chat system.
 ## Appendix